Think about the last time that you met someone new. Maybe it was someone you hired on your team. Maybe it was a barista at the local coffee shop.

 Remember in science class when you had to test your hypothesis?

-You likely had to come up with a solid statement of what you expected would happen at the end of your experiment, and if it wasn't accurate, you tried again, forming another hypothesis.
-Only that one was based on new data gathered by the failed experiment.
+You had to come up with a solid statement of what you expected would happen at the end of your experiment.
+If it wasn't accurate, you tried again, forming another hypothesis.
+That new hypothesis was based on new data gathered from the failed experiment.

 You got better and closer to success every time you failed.
 Like a brand new puzzle piece, everything made more sense with every guess.

-So, in essence, for a while there, conversions don't matter as much.
-You're going to make mistakes initially, and that's actually what you want, so long as they're not drastic.
+So, in certain circumstances, conversions don't matter as much.
+You're going to make mistakes at first, and that's what you want.
+Just make sure those mistakes aren’t drastic.

-By being smart about how you control your experiment (time, funds, clarity), you can fail and fail, and actually gather valuable data to then implement in your final result.
+By being smart about controlling your experiment (time, funds, clarity), you can fail and still gather valuable data to implement in your final result.

-Of course, there's a time and a place.
-If your website is still under construction, or you're not even hitting 10 successful conversion goals per day, then it's too soon to begin testing.
+Of course, there's a time and a place for everything.
+If your website is still under construction, or you're not even hitting 10 conversion goals per day, then it's too soon to begin testing.